 If you have been injured in an NYC slip and fall accident, you may have questions about the slip and fall settlement process and unsure what steps to take.
 Let our compassionate attorneys review your options during a free consultation.
-Resolving a slip and fall claim is not always a quick process, even when a claim appears to be relatively straightforward.
+The time it takes to reach a slip and fall settlement is not always a quick process as it could go for months or years, even when a claim appears to be relatively straightforward.

 The attorneys at David Resnick & Associates, P.C., can help you understand what to expect at every step in the slip and fall settlement process.
 We are a small law firm based in Manhattan, and our attorneys and staff take pride in providing personal attention to clients.
 We have handled many NYC slip and fall settlements.
 We will investigate your accident and gather the evidence needed to build a solid case.
 We provide compassionate and responsive legal guidance to people struggling to recover from serious injuries.